Estimated Annual Expenses

 - The first month in the United States demands more financial outlay than any other single period.
 An additional $1,000 should be available to meet these expenses.

-- Undergraduate residence hall charges are due at the beginning of each quarter.
+- Undergraduate residence hall charges are due at the beginning of each semester.

 - Costs for such things as buying an automobile or travel to the student's home country are not included in the estimate of living expenses.